 Versteel bookshelf with Rose Bay Matte™ and laminated plywood.

 Sleek edge profiles and contemporary details

 Light-scale surfacing edge options were one of the NeoCon trends featured in contemporary spaces.
 Lighter edge profiles create a more sleek, European look.
-Large expansive surfaces, with “thinner” looking edges, knife edges, and reverse-knife edges are clearly “in” and used for a wide range of surfaces displayed throughout all NeoCon showrooms.
-Cambria has a beautiful advantage of being natural stone with the capability to have a light-scale edge profile (whether custom or as the standard shale edge) while remaining exceptionally durable for any commercial interior.
+Large expansive surfaces with “thinner” looking edges, knife edges, and reverse-knife edges are clearly “in” and used for a wide range of surfaces displayed throughout all NeoCon showrooms.
+Cambria has a beautiful advantage of being natural stone with the capability to have a light-scale edge profile (whether custom or as a standard shale edge) while remaining exceptionally durable for any commercial interior.

 One stunning furniture piece featuring this light-scale commercial design trend was the Enwork Equilibrium Table.
 An amazing engineering feat, this table features a a large, heavy Cambria natural stone top extended and balanced off of an asymmetrical cantilever base.
 Coupled with the lighter, knife-edge profile, this eye-catching asymmetry contributes to that contemporary, light-scale feel.

 The Enwork Equilibrium Table features Cambria Brittanicca™ atop an asymmetrical cantilever base.

 Design detail of the Cambria Brittanicca table from Enwork with sleek knife-edge profile.